 Behind every case is a person gathering relative information that gives a lawyer a competitive advantage.
-Many times that person is a law firm investigator, a person not part of the police force but are licensed to conduct detective work for law firms.
+Many times that person is a law firm investigator, a person not part of the police force but is licensed to conduct detective work for law firms.
 Typically a law firm will hire a private investigator firm versus having a law firm in house investigator.

 There can be a misconception of how a law firm investigator can assist law firms.